Barnaba Oriani: Astronomy

 Given his strong interest in astronomy, Oriani was appointed on the staff of the Observatory of Brera in Milan in 1776, becoming assistant astronomer in 1778 and director in 1802.
 In 1778 he began publishing various in-depth dissertations on astronomical objects, the Effemeridi di Milano (Ephemerides of Milan).
+On May 5, 1779 he discovered the Virgo Cluster galaxy Messier 61, using a 3.6" refractor at Brera Observatory.

 A very capable astronomer, Oriani's work began to attract considerable attention.
 His research in the areas of astronomic refraction, the obliquity of the ecliptic, and orbital theory were of considerable noteworthiness in themselves; but his greatest achievement was his detailed research of the planet Uranus, which had been discovered by Sir William Herschel in 1781.
-Oriani devoted significant time to observations of Uranus, calculating its orbital properties which he published as a booklet of tables in 1793.
+Oriani devoted significant time to observations of Uranus, calculating its orbital properties which he published as a booklet of tables in 1783.
+It was an important work, that won him widespread appreciation and made him famous in Europe.

 After others had shown that Uranus was not on a parabolic orbit but rather in a roughly circular orbit, he calculated the orbit in 1783.
 In 1789, Oriani improved his calculations by accounting for the gravitational effects of Jupiter and Saturn.

-In addition to his continual contributions to the Effemeridi, he published a series of memoirs on spherical trigonometry: the Memorie dell' Istituto Italiano, 1806–10, and the Istruzione suelle misure e sui pesi, 1831.
+In addition to his continual contributions to the Effemeridi, he published a series of memoirs on spherical trigonometry: the Memorie dell'Istituto Italiano, 1806–10, and the Istruzione suelle misure e sui pesi, 1831.

 For his work in astronomy, Oriani was honoured by naming asteroid 4540 "Oriani".
 This asteroid had been discovered at the Osservatorio San Vittore in Bologna, Italy on 6 November 1988.